 Shot during the pandemic lockdown, the film is told through web chat sessions among a group of Asian American friends surviving an alien virus.
 Written by Tantimedh, “Comisery” also stars Bee Vang, Sheetal Sheth, Nat Ho, Jennifer Field, Harrison Xu, Verton R. Banks and Richard Anderson.

-Longtime friends and collaborators Lee and Tantimedh originally conceived the project as a 10-episode series.
-But they were alarmed by the spike in anti-Asian hate crimes during the early days of coronavirus outbreak and decided to produce a film as well to address the issue at hand.
+Lee and Tantimedh originally conceived the project as a 10-episode series.
+Alarmed by the spike in anti-Asian hate crimes during the early days of coronavirus outbreaks, the longtime collaborators agreed to produce a film as well to address the issue at hand.

 But Tantimedh was adamant that the story not reduce Asian American identities to being exclusively about oppression.
 “Racism, anti-Asian racism cannot be the be-all and end-all of the script, because that’s only a tiny fraction of what Asians go through in America,” he says.
 “What we want to tell is an interesting story that has Asian American stories.
 They’re interesting, specific characters, not the third FBI agent in the room or the person who’s working in the store.”